retorquere/zotero-better-bibtex/README.md

 | title                | university           | url                  | version              |
 | videoRecordingFormat | volume               | websiteTitle         | websiteType          |

+### Advanced usage

+BBT adds a few filter functions that JabRef (perhaps wisely) doesn't.
+These are:

+- *condense*: this replaces spaces in the value passed in.
+You can specify what to replace it with by adding it as a parameter, e.g *condense,_* will replace spaces with underscores. **Parameters should not contain spaces** unless you want the spaces in the value passed in to be replaced with those spaces in the parameter
+- **skipwords**: filters out common words like 'of', 'the', ...
+- **select**: selects words from the value passed in.
+The format is *select,start,number* (1-based), so *select,1,4* would select the first four words

+Most functions on the item already strip whitespace and thereby make these functions sort of useless; the one function this will work with right now is *Title* (note the uppercase), which is the full title of the article without any filters pre-applied.

 ## Date field exports

 Export dates like 'forthcoming' as 'forthcoming' instead of empty.